Yvon Duhamel: Kawasaki factory racing team

+At the 1972 Laguna Seca National, Duhamel qualified on pole position, however he crashed in the first turn taking out Cliff Carr and Dick Mann in the process.
+It was later revealed that a piston seizure had caused his rear wheel to lock up.
+At Talladega, he duplicated his 1971 National victory, where he lapped the entire field up to his second-placed teammate, Gary Nixon.
 At the season ending Champion Spark Plug Classic held at the Ontario Motor Speedway, Duhamel once again showed his aggressive racing style against a field of international competitors that included; Phil Read, Jarno Saarinen, Renzo Pasolini, Kel Carruthers, and Kenny Roberts.
 The race was held with two legs and a 45 minute intermission.
-Starting the first leg from the last row on the grid, Duhamel raced from 53rd position to 21st place on the first lap.
+Duhamel was forced to start the race from the last row of the starting grid after crashing during his qualifying heat race.
+Once the race began, he surged from 53rd position to 21st place on the first lap.
 He continued to charge through the field to capture the race lead by lap 16, only to crash out of the race while trying to pass a lapped rider.
 He started the second leg from the last row due to his first leg crash and worked his way through the field from 37th to 12th place but, retired due to his injury from his first race crash.

+At the 1973 Daytona 200, Duhamel and teammate Art Baumann had built a large lead early in the race, only to crash simultaneously on spilled gasoline from a previous crash while entering turn one.
+His strong performances in AMA competition earned him a place on the North American team for the 1973 Transatlantic Trophy match races.
+The Transatlantic Trophy match races pitted the best British riders against the top North American road racers on 750cc motorcycles in a six-race series in England.
+Duhamel ended the series as the top individual points leader with one victory along with two second place finishes.

-On April 8, 1973, before the start of the motorcycle racing season, Duhamel raced a NASCAR Winston Cup race in the 1973 Gwyn Staley 400 held at the North Wilkesboro Speedway.
+On April 8, 1973, Duhamel raced a NASCAR Winston Cup race in the 1973 Gwyn Staley 400 held at the North Wilkesboro Speedway.
 He finished tenth for Junie Donlavey in the No. 90 Truxmore Ford after starting 15th, completing 381 laps of the 400-lap race.
 Despite his respectable result, Duhamel never switched to car racing due his advanced age and for the fact that he was being paid well to race motorcycles.